Over the years I’ve spent some time living with multiple CGM systems:

 Older calibrations are ignored

 As the sensor ages the calibration will usually vary (some systems more than others) so fresh calibrations are important.

 The details of this vary between systems, but this seems a reasonable summary:

-- The Medtronic CGM only uses the last four calibration points.
+- The Medtronic Guardian2 CGM only uses the last four calibration points.

-- The Dexcom G5 only uses the last three points.
+- The Dexcom G5 uses more (at least the last five).

 - xDrip+ uses as many as you give it.
 By default it ignores calibrations older than a day, but you can allow it to use older points if there aren’t enough new ones.
 You can see the calibration points on a graph (similar to shown here) and easily judge if a recent point was a long way away from the line.
 And you can delete bad points.

 The Medtronic and Dexcom systems do not allow you to easily identify or delete a bad calibration point.
 The most straightforward solution is to work the bad point out of the system by supplying 3 (Dexcom) or 4 (Medtronic) new calibrations.
 Again ideally at varying BG levels, but each when your levels were stable.
 This can be a pain!

 For the Dexcom G5 if you provide it with 3 calibrations spaced 15 minutes apart, that’s supposed to reset the calibrations to scratch.
 That takes 45 minutes (if you don’t stuff it up) so some people prefer to stop then start the sensor and cope with a 2-hour outage instead.

 All these CGM systems can be accurate.
 But only if they’re calibrated well.
 Poor calibrations will stuff up any system!
 Unfortunately this is a major “pain point” of current CGM technology.